BuzzFeed Unsolved: Synopsis

-BuzzFeed Unsolved True Crime and Supernatural were originally co-hosted by Bergara and Brent Bennett until Madej took over from Bennett in late 2016 due to Bennett no longer having enough time to devote to the show's production.
+BuzzFeed Unsolved True Crime and Supernatural were originally co-hosted by Bergara and Brent Bennett until Madej took over from Bennett in July 2016.
+Madej does not believe in supernatural phenomena, whereas Bergara does.

-The show has a dynamic between its co-hosts, with Madej acting as a skeptic against Bergara's theories and belief in ghosts.
-The contrast between Bergara's belief in conspiracies and the paranormal versus Madej's skepticism provides the majority of the comedic dialogue; however, despite Bergara's strong belief in otherworldly spirits, he shows reluctance towards belief in cryptids such as Bigfoot and aliens, in contrast to Madej, who conversely believes such creatures to be somewhat more realistic or grounded in reality.

-"Nightshade" by David O'Brien, which typically plays during the theories section, is considered the series' unofficial theme song.

 Production

-The episodes were normally filmed with the two hosts at a desk, with Bergara presenting Madej and the audience with either a True Crime or Supernatural case depending on the season, aided with the use of stock photos, live action recreations with guest actors, and other visuals.
+The episodes were normally filmed with the two hosts at a desk, with Bergara presenting either a True Crime or Supernatural case (depending on the season) to Madej and the audience, aided with the use of stock photos and other visuals.
 In some episodes, the hosts and other crew members traveled around to investigate a location(s), although this method was primarily used for the Supernatural episodes; the show's True Crime seasons were typically filmed all within the Unsolved set.
-Due to the show's growth in popularity, Bergara would work with a number of individuals to propose cases if the show was capable of covering them, while Madej would be kept out of the process to give a more fresh perspective.
+Often, Bergara and a team of producers would pitch and research episodes and Madej would be kept out of the process to give a more fresh perspective.

 BuzzFeed Unsolved True Crime

-In the show's True Crime seasons, Bergara focuses on unsolved crimes, particularly well-known cold cases from many years ago.
-In most episodes, Bergara reads out the story of the case, including evidence the police working on the case used, before presenting a handful of possible suspects and theories, from both the official police reports and the ideas of others, coupled with evidence that can both prove and disprove their involvement.
-During these cases, Madej will cut in to provide his input, comedic observations, responses, and theories to Bergara, ending the episode with both hosts discussing which theory appears most likely based on the suspects involved.
+In the show's True Crime seasons, Bergara focuses on unsolved crimes and mysteries.
+Bergara reads out the story of the case before presenting a handful of possible suspects and theories.
+Bergara and Madej will discuss these cases with a comedic tone.